daattali/beautiful-jekyll/resources_pages/block_rep.md

 #### 2. Collect feedback throughout the block

 The main responsibility is to collect feedback from your classmates.
-How you do this is up to you.
-Some block reps use online surveys, or even invite students to meet them in person during a dedicated time.

-Each block, we will be dedicating a time during lecture for students to discuss the block as a class.
-This is a great avenue for the block rep to record some key insights.

-The block rep often chooses to create a short informal report (usually in Markdown), which we archive on our end.
+Feedback is usually collected informally and then also through one or more surveys during the block.
+We have generally found that surveys with both quantitative and qualitative fields are useful - the text fields allow us to hear individual student comments, and the quantitative fields let us know where the majority sentiment lies.
+During the meeting (see below), block reps often provide us with a document summarizing the survey results, which we archive for future reference.

 #### 3. Attend our team meeting